-- All monitoring data collected during the reporting period; - An assessment of the data trends over time for each pollutant of concern.
-The assessment shall initially include a characterization of baseline conditions.
-The data assessment shall include a written evaluation of whether water quality is improving, declining, fluctuating, or remaining constant.
+- All monitoring data collected during the reporting period; - an-An assessment of the data trends over time for each pollutant of concern.
+The assessment shall initially include a characterization of baseline conditions. to determine the effectiveness of the BMPs employed and what, if any, additional adaptive BMP measures may be necessary to return the waterbody to compliance with State water quality standards.
+The data assessment should include a written evaluation of whether water quality is improving, declining, fluctuating, or remaining constant.
 This assessment can be provided in the method chosen by the permittee (e.g., line graph, narrative).
-If monitoring identifies that an upstream MS4 is the source of the pollutant of concern, then the permittee must notify the adjacent MS4. - An assessment to determine the effectiveness of the BMPs employed and what, if any, additional adaptive BMP measures may be necessary to return the water to compliance with State water quality standards.
+If monitoring identifies that an upstream MS4 is the source of the pollutant of concern, then the permittee must notify the adjacent MS4.

+• An assessment to determine the effectiveness of the BMPs employed and what, if any, additional adaptive BMP measures may be necessary to return the water to compliance with State water quality standards.
 If BMP revisions and/or additional BMPs are necessary, then the revised IWP must be submitted to EPD for review.